0x4248/Xshell/README.md

 Xshell is a simple python shell that runs in a local folder

+You will need to install python and nodejs

+After you install python and nodejs run the installer from Xshell_ionstaller folder

 ## [Download Xshell](https://github.com/awesomelewis2007/Xshell/releases)

 ## [Click here to go to the Wiki](https://github.com/awesomelewis2007/Xshell/wiki)